Harmonic quasiconformal mappings between $\mathscr{C}^1$ smooth Jordan domains: Introduction

-We define the Poisson kernel by For a mapping $f\in L^1(\mathbf{T})$, where $\mathbf{T}$ is the unit circle, the Poisson integral is defined by It is well-known the Rad\'o-Kneser-Choquet theorem which states the following.
+We define the Poisson kernel by For a mapping $f\in L^1(\mathbf{T})$, where $\mathbf{T}$ is the unit circle, the Poisson integral is defined by The well-known Rad\'o-Kneser-Choquet theorem states.
 If $f$ is a homeomorphism of the unit circle onto a convex Jordan curve $\gamma$, then its Poisson integral is a harmonic diffeomorphism of the unit disk $\mathbf{D}$ onto the Jordan domain $\Omega$ bounded by $\gamma$.

-A special situation is when $\gamma=\mathbf{T}$.
+A special case is when $\gamma=\mathbf{T}$.
 E. Heinz has proved that, if $f$ is a harmonic diffeomorphism of the unit disk onto itself, then the Hilbert-Schmidt norm of its derivative: where $c>0$ depends only on $f(0)$.
 It follows from \eqref{deri}, that the inverse of a quasiconformal harmonic mapping of the unit disk onto itself is Lipschitz continuous.
 So the main achievement of Pavlovi\'c in \cite{MP} (see also \cite{lib}), was to prove that a harmonic quasiconformal mapping of the unit disk onto itself is Lipschitz continuous on the closure of the domain.